 Probably.

 Meta has a lot of problems, but there's a reason why it's currently worth over $1 trillion: The engineering culture is truly top-notch.
 I grew like a rocket ship while I was at Meta, and I grew many engineers into even faster rocket ships than myself while I was there.
-You'll be working with world-class people within world-class technical infrastructure while being paid work-class compensation.
+You'll be working with world-class people within world-class technical infrastructure while being paid world-class compensation.

 In particular, Meta is great if you're earlier in your career (younger than 30).
 Up-or-out is stressful, but it does act as a forcing function to get you to senior quite fast (and Meta senior translates to Staff+ at most other companies).
 Starting at Meta is an excellent career foundation, and you can leave after you get to E5 to do better, more exciting things.